.300 Winchester Magnum: 180-grain bullets

-Probably the most popular weight for the 300 Win Mag is the 180 grain bullet, with high ballistic coefficient and capable of taking down light skinned big game of any weight.
-The 180 and 185 grain bullets are also considered the most versatile, with a muzzle velocity of 2950 fps from average factory loads.
+Probably the most popular weight for the 300 Win Mag is the 180-grain bullet, with a high ballistic coefficient and capable of taking down light-skinned big game of any weight.
+The 180- and 185-grain bullets are also considered the most versatile, with a muzzle velocity of 2950 fps from average factory loads.

 190 to 220-grain bullets

-Due to its high ballistic coefficients, the heavier bullets are usually preferred by long range shooters being extremely efficient in bucking wind as well as carrying downrange energy capable take down game of any size in America and Europe.
+Due to their high ballistic coefficients, heavier bullets are usually preferred by long-range shooters, as they are extremely efficient at bucking wind and carrying downrange energy capable of taking down game of any size in America and Europe.
 These bullets are generally loaded to reach muzzle velocities of 2700 to 2800 fps.